Search by Keyword

 The session finally ended at 3 am after this demo was made, it being released for all to hear in 1996 on the compilation album “Anthology 2.”
 As work continued on other Beatles songs, as well as filming for the movie, they didn’t actually begin work on “The Fool On The Hill” until nearly three weeks later.

-Having identified ‘take three’ as the best, a tape reduction was made to open up more tracks for overdubbing, this reduction bringing the current ‘best’ to ‘take four.’
+With all four tracks of the tape now full, a tape reduction was made to open up more tracks for overdubbing, this reduction bringing the current ‘best’ to ‘take four.’
 Onto this, three overdubs were made on this day, one being Paul on recorder, then Ringo on drums, and finally Paul’s first attempt at lead vocals.
-Although the lyrics were basically written by this time, Paul still hadn’t settled on what the actual phrasing would be.
+Although the lyrics were basically finished by this time, Paul still hadn’t settled on what the actual phrasing would be.
 One example is the line “The man with the empty mind is talking perfectly loud,” which was sung during this overdub.
-After these overdubs were complete, a preliminary mono mix was put together by George Martin and engineers and Richard Lush, this being done for acetate cutting purposes only.
+After these overdubs were complete, a preliminary mono mix was put together by George Martin and engineers Ken Scott and Richard Lush, this being done for acetate cutting purposes only.
 By 3 am the following morning, the session was finally over.
 “The Fool On The Hill,” as it was heard up to this point, was also included on “Anthology 2.”

 Later that day, September 26th, 1967, the group reconvened in EMI Studio Two for more work on the song, but this time without either Geoff Emerick or George Martin in the control room.
 As the book “The Beatles Recording Sessions” relates: “Ken Scott took charge of the studio control room for this session – even though it was only his second day as Beatles balance engineer.
 He was, understandably, a little flustered, as Richard Lush recalls.
 ‘He was so nervous that it was just unbelievable.
 He was saying “What lights do I use?” and “What do I do?”
 I really felt for him that day.
 The Beatles always put a bit of pressure on their engineers; they expected you to be there doing your job but there wasn’t a lot of thanks.”